sebaro/Yarock/README.md

 #### Alternate Audio engine

-You can build yarock with alternate audio engine (phonon is the default one)
+You can build yarock with alternate audio engine (vlc,phonon or mpv).
+Vlc is the default audio engine since the 1.1.5 versio.

-If you want to disable phonon just use -DENABLE_PHONON=OFF as cmake option
+If you want enable/disable audio engine use the following cmake option :

-For vlc audio engine

       mkdir build && cd build
-       cmake ..  -DENABLE_VLC=ON
-       make
-       make install (as root)

-For mpv audio engine

-       mkdir build && cd build
-       cmake ..  -DENABLE_MPV=ON
+      cmake ..  -DENABLE_VLC=ON -DENABLE_MPV=ON -DENABLE_PHONON=ON
       make
       make install (as root)